Jamil Smith (journalist): Honors

 While a segment producer at NFL Films, Smith was part of teams that won the 2006 and 2009 Outstanding Studio Show – Weekly Sports Emmy for Inside the NFL and the 2010 Outstanding Edited Sports Series/Anthology Sports Emmy for Hard Knocks: Training Camp With The Cincinnati Bengals.

 Smith has repeatedly been named to The Root 100 list of leading black influencers, including in 2011 for his work on The Rachel Maddow Show, in 2013 for his work on Melissa Harris-Perry, and in 2015 for his work at The New Republic, where, The Root wrote, he "hits on cultural touch points from campus rape to the Rev. Al Sharpton, banging out a nice mix of opinion, headlines and original reporting."

 For his Time cover story on Black Panther, Smith received the Arts Reporting award in May 2019 from the Deadline Club, the New York City chapter of the Society of Professional Journalists.
-According to the judges' comments, “Jamil Smith’s TIME cover story ‘A Hero Rises’ managed to approach an extremely well-covered topic from a fresh angle and in an intimate voice.
-Smith employed unique use of the first-person voice (and even the second-person “you”) to bring in his own perspective while also addressing the reader.
-And he placed “Black Panther” in both current and historical political perspective.
-Wakanda forever!”
+According to the judges' comments, the story "managed to approach an extremely well-covered topic from a fresh angle and in an intimate voice.
+Smith employed unique use of the first-person voice (and even the second-person "you") to bring in his own perspective while also addressing the reader.
+And he placed "Black Panther" in both current and historical political perspective."